-- PEP 526 annotations on Python 3.6 and later, - and the type argument to attr.ib.
+- PEP 526 annotations, - and the type argument to attr.ib().

 This information is available to you:

 Currently, attrs doesn't do anything with this information but it's very useful if you'd like to write your own validators or serializers!